 As the era of employee satisfaction and benefits continues, the discussion of work-life balance has become the focus of much conversation.
 For those who require more time at home or remote locations from which to work, working from home seems to offer the perfect solution.
 However, as with any benefit, telecommunication has many potential drawbacks.

 According to Boston College’s Rockmann and Pratt, the convenience of telecommunication might be lessened due to its effect on the workplace environment.

 As employees lunge at the opportunity to stay home and receive the same pay, those who remain on location, as well as those who are at home, are left with less human interaction.
-This can potentially create a negative atmosphere for employees, in turn leading to high turnover and low productivity.
+This can potentially create a negative atmosphere for employees, leading to high turnover and low productivity.

-When determining whether employees should be given the option to work remotely, employers must carefully weigh the pros and cons of such setups.
+When determining whether employees should be given the option to work remotely, employers must weigh the pros and cons of such setups.
 Consider the following questions as they relate to individual employees:

 Before deciding whether to offer telecommunication as a benefit to any or all employees, management must consider the effects on the individual, group, and entire workplace environment.

 Flex hours, in which the individual has the option of working at home one or two days a week, is gaining popularity in many industries.
 For those unsure of the outcome of remote work, this offers a balanced solution for employees and employers.